Hoyasumii/avengers-endgame/README.md

 ROCKET: Oh, he's pissed.
 He thinks he failed.
 Which of course he did, but you know there's a lot of that's going around, ain't there?

-TONY STARK: Honestly, until this exact second, I literaly thought you were a B
+TONY STARK: Honestly, until this exact second, I literaly thought you were a Bu